-To be considered for inclusion in next year's proxy materials, a shareholder proposal must be submitted in writing on or before (i) December 30, 2023 for proposals submitted pursuant to Rule 14a-8 promulgated under the Exchange Act or (ii) January 30, 2024 for proposals submitted pursuant to Chapter VII, Division 1 of the Business Corporations Act (Québec) (the "QBCA"), and provided such shareholder proposal satisfies all the other requirements for shareholder proposals under Rule 14a-8 or the QBCA, as applicable.
+To be considered for inclusion in next year's proxy materials, a shareholder proposal must be submitted in writing on or before (i) March 21, 2025 for proposals submitted pursuant to Rule 14a-8 promulgated under the Exchange Act or (ii) April 20, 2025 for proposals submitted pursuant to Chapter VII, Division 1 of the Business Corporations Act (Québec) (the "QBCA"), and provided such shareholder proposal satisfies all the other requirements for shareholder proposals under Rule 14a-8 or the QBCA, as applicable.
 Any such proposals should be submitted to: Company Secretary; 1111 Dr. Frederik-Philips Boulevard, Suite 420, Montréal, Québec, Canada H4M 2X6.
-If you wish to bring a matter before the shareholders at next year's annual meeting by a shareholder proposal and you do not submit a valid shareholder proposal to the Company before January 30, 2024, then (i) the Company will not be required to include such proposal in the proxy materials for the 2024 Annual Meeting and (ii) for all proxies we receive, the proxyholders will have discretionary authority to vote on the matter, including discretionary authority to vote in opposition to the matter.
+If you wish to bring a matter before the shareholders at next year's annual meeting by a shareholder proposal and you do not submit a valid shareholder proposal to the Company before April 20, 2025, then the Company will not be required to include such proposal in the proxy materials for the 2025 Annual Meeting.